-BCM was founded in order to reach out to those who had little contact with Christian faith in any form.
-The leaders quickly realised that worshipping God and caring for people belong together.
-At times unorthodox methods were used, including meeting in a circus tent and using cinema films to commend Christian faith.
-Worship, sometimes experimental, is still at the heart of the Mission's activities.
+Belfast Central Mission was originally founded in order to reach out to those who had little contact with Christian faith in any form.
+At times unorthodox methods were used, including meeting in a circus tent and Saturday evening films in the old Grosvenor Hall, to commend Christian faith.
+But from the beginning worshipping God and caring for people went together.

 "A welcoming congregation, celebrating God's love in worship, prayer and action, being open to the prompting of the Holy Spirit to love, serve and offer God's healing to all, irrespective of need or creed."

 Midweek activities across the circuit include children’s organisations, women’s groups, Bible studies, prayer meetings, community meals and others.